samiularic/AI-Powered-Business-Assessment-System-NMCD-Inc./README.md

 ### Scoring logic architecture

 I evaluated using GHL native If/Else branching for the Funding Readiness Scorecard scoring logic.
 GHL If/Else creates separate END nodes with no merge point, which makes multi-variable weighted scoring impractical inside the workflow builder.
-The correct architecture routes scoring calculations to Make.com, where logic can be applied across all variables before returning a result.
+The correct architecture routes scoring calculations to Make.com, where logic can be applied across all variables before returning a single result.

 The scoring model is based on the Futurpreneur weighted scoring framework, adapted for this system.

 ### Platform consolidation

-The first working version of the intelligence layer used GHL, Make.com, and the OpenAI API as loosely connected components.
+The first working version used GHL, Make.com, and the OpenAI API as loosely connected components.
 After reviewing the architecture, I identified redundant handoffs and rebuilt the pipeline to consolidate all processing inside a single Make.com scenario.
-This reduced the number of failure points and made the system significantly easier to troubleshoot.
+This reduced failure points and made the system significantly easier to troubleshoot and extend.

----

-## GHL Workflow Configuration

-**Workflow name:** W2 - AI Business Assessment Completion Processing

-**Trigger:** Diagnostic survey submission

-**Actions:**
-- Apply assessment tags to contact
-- Fire webhook to Make.com with survey field values as payload
-- Make.com handles all downstream processing and report delivery

----

-## Make.com Scenario Configuration

-**Module 1 - Custom Webhook**
-Receives the GHL webhook payload.
-Parses survey Unique Keys and maps values to named variables for downstream use.

-**Module 2 - OpenAI Generate a Completion**
-Calls gpt-4o-mini with a structured prompt that includes the parsed survey values.
-Returns the full Business Readiness Report as a text completion.

-**Module 3 - Gmail Send an Email**
-Sends the generated report to the founder's email address, pulled from the GHL contact record included in the webhook payload.

----

-## Assessment Forms

-Two diagnostic forms power the system:

-**AI Business Assessment**
-Evaluates founder readiness across business planning, market understanding, operational capacity, and investor preparedness.
-Question logic and field structure were designed to produce survey payloads that the AI model can interpret accurately.

-**Funding Readiness Scorecard**
-Scores founders against a weighted rubric based on the Futurpreneur framework.
-Scoring logic runs externally in Make.com rather than inside GHL workflows.

 ---